InQBarna/iqb-tech-blog/_posts/2024-09-05-swift-ios-apps-single-entry-point-for-action-when-events.markdown

  making the code easier to follow, log, test and maintain.

-2. **Powerful Testing Capabilities**: Test your business logic in isolation by injecting mock `when`s and asserting the expected outcomes without dealing with real side effects.
-Effects are controlledly completed by new modelled `when` completion events in the test code.
+2. **Powerful Testing Capabilities**: Test your business logic in isolation by injecting mock `when`s and asserting the expected outcomes.

-3. **Clean Separation of Business Logic and Side Effects**: By modeling side effects separately and handling their results as `when`s, your business logic remains pure and testable.
+3. **Clean Declaration of Acceptance Criterai and scelarios**: By modeling `state` and `when` separatedly, expectation of the source code is clear to everyone involved.

 ### **Conclusion**

 Implementing a single entry point for `when` handling in Swift iOS applications provides a powerful way to manage business logic.
-It centralizes control, enhances testability, and separates the complexities of side effects, making your code cleaner, more maintainable, and easier to debug.
+It centralizes control, enhances testability, making your code cleaner, more maintainable, and easier to debug.

 This approach not only simplifies how inputs and outputs are handled but also lays the groundwork for advanced features  like automated testing, comprehensive logging, and structured error reporting.
 By embracing this architecture, you set strong foundation for building robust, scalable, and reliable iOS applications.